FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 !["Image displaying how webhook works"](./images/using-webhook-with-node-red-how-webhook-works.png "Image displaying how webhook works"){data-zoomable}

 - Event Initiator: This refers to the event specified to trigger the WebHook.
-Whenever this event occurs, the WebHook will be activated.
+Whenever this event occurs, the WebHook will be triggered.
 - Webhook Server: The webhook server is responsible for managing webhook configurations and endpoints.
 It listens for the specified event.
 When the event is detected, the webhook server automatically sends an HTTP POST request containing relevant data to the designated third-party application or service.
 - Data Reception by Third-Party Application: The third-party application will receive the data sent via the WebHook to the designated URL or listener provided during registration.
 - Custom Action Execution: Upon receiving the POST request, specific actions can be performed.